sjmn-zip/sjmn-zip/README.md

-# Hi everyone!👋 My name is Jaemin Son.😊
+# Hi everyone!👋 My name is Jaemin Son😊

 Here are some informations about me😉: